What the world are all these page fields about??

 Let's pretend you are making a page under www.ndsu.edu/cms to contain pictures and bios of all the CMS administrators.
 In our example, we'll imagine that the page title is required to be "Content management administrators directory," the navigation link text is required to be "Staff directory," and the publishable Web address is www.ndsu.edu/cms/directory.

-Begin with required Pagetitle
+Begin with required Page Title

-First we set the Pagetitle to "Content management administrators directory."
+First we set the Page Title to "Content management administrators directory."

 This is great, except the "Content management" part is redundant with CMS both in the navigation and in the page URL and both are very long.
 But the text in the browser window is exactly the way you want, it says "Content management administrators directory."

-Add Navigation title
+Add Alternative Navigation Title

 An added bonus is the tooltip text for the page provides additional (enhanced) information about the link

-Explicitly set the page URL segment
+Explicitly set the URL Segment

 Page properties from the example

-If you configured the page properties as described above, the page properties form looks like
+If you configured the page properties as described above, the page properties form looks like the following

 Note